The Defining Moments Canada Team

 Garfield Gini-Newman is an Associate Professor in the Department of Curriculum, Teaching and Learning at OISE, University of Toronto.
 He explores how to teach through sustained critical inquiry while nurturing deep conceptual understanding and genuine competence.
 Garfield has worked with thousands of teachers across grades and subjects, helping them to frame learning around engaging and provocative activities and rich, authentic assessments.
 Currently, Garfield is engaged with schools across Canada, in South America, and in Europe.
 Over the past two decades request for Garfield’s services have taken him from Asia to the Middle East, Europe, the Caribbean and across North America.
 His interest in effective teaching and learning has led him to actively explore the challenges and opportunities presented by teaching and learning in the digital age.
 In addition to his work at the University of Toronto and delivering workshops, Garfield has also authored several articles, chapters in books and seven textbooks and has taught in the faculties of education at York University and the University of British Columbia.
 His most recent book co-authored with Roland Case, Creating Thinking Classrooms has received widespread praise from leading educators across Canada and internationally.

-Scott Smalley is a new-service classroom teacher at the Secondary level.
-He has a B.A. in History and French Studies at Huron University and is completing his B.Ed at Western University (2023).
-He has a previous college diploma in Film Studies (2009) with honours at Fanshawe College.
-Scott previously worked on Defining Moments Canada’s Insulin 100 project as a researcher and curator of the Sir Frederick Banting exhibit.
+Scott Smalley is a researcher and OCT certified classroom teacher with the Thames Valley District School Board.
+He has a B.A. in History and French Studies at Huron University and a B.Ed at Western University (2023).
+Scott previously worked on Defining Moments Canada’s Insulin 100 project as a researcher and curator of the Sir Frederick Banting exhibit (2020).
 At Huron University he has worked as a Research Fellow under Dr. Tom Peace, and as a Research Assistant under Dr. Amy Bell.
-He was awarded the Huron Community History Centre’s Prize for Public History in 2020/21.
+He was awarded the Huron Community History Centre’s Prize for Public History (2020), and the Gary Owens Prize in British History (2022).

 Brent Crane graduated from Nipissing University’s Concurrent Education Program with a BA Honours Specialization in Mathematics and a Minor in History in 2021.
 Brent’s passion for interdisciplinary education, particularly within his teachable subjects led him to work on educational resources for the Defining Moments Team.
 He hopes to create enthusiasm for Canadian history in learners across the nation.